Scott Atran

 Scott Atran (born February 6, 1952) is an American-French cultural anthropologist who is Emeritus Director of Research in Anthropology at the Centre national de la recherche scientifique in Paris, Research Professor at the University of Michigan, and cofounder of ARTIS International and of the Centre for the Resolution of Intractable Conflict at Oxford University.
 He has studied and written about terrorism, violence, religion, indigenous environmental management and the cross-cultural foundations of biological classification; and he has done fieldwork with terrorists and Islamic fundamentalists, as well as political leaders and Native American peoples.

 Early life and education

 Atran was born in New York City in 1952.
-He spent his formative years in Baltimore County, Maryland and Scott graduated from Milford Mill High School.
 While a student at Columbia University, he became assistant to anthropologist Margaret Mead at the American Museum of Natural History.
 He received his BA from Columbia College, MA from Johns Hopkins University, and PhD in anthropology from Columbia University.

 Career

 Atran has taught at Cambridge University, Hebrew University in Jerusalem, the École pratique des hautes études and École polytechnique in Paris, and John Jay College of Criminal Justice in New York City.
 He is emeritus research director in anthropology at the French National Centre for Scientific Research and member of the Jean Nicod Institute at the École normale supérieure.
 He is also research professor of public policy and psychology at the University of Michigan, founding fellow of the Centre for the Resolution of Intractable Conflict at Oxford University, and cofounder of ARTIS International.
 He was elected as a fellow of the Cognitive Science Society and a member of the U.S. National Academy of Sciences.